Find the right road to connect with other teens

 8th and 9th Grade

-The goal of the Comparative Religions/Jewish practices around the world curriculum is to help students develop a better understanding of other religions in the world, including Judaism, and to compare them with Judaism in their beliefs and practices.
-It is done through interactive exercises with the group involving texts from the religion being studied, articles, photographs, and visiting different sites of worship.
+The goal of the Comparative Religions/Jewish practices around the world curriculum is to help students develop a better understanding of other religions in the world, including the different practices within Judaism.
+It is done through interactive exercises with the group involving texts from the religion being studied, articles, photographs, speakers, and visiting different sites of worship.

 10th Grade Confirmation